saraoe/natural-stories-dutch/experiment/data/README.md

 - Responses of scale questions: ```responses_*.csv```
 - Participant information: ```participant_info_*.json```

-The subfix of the filename is created similarly to those for the SPR experiment (i.e. partipant id, date of data collection, and a random string of characters).
+The subfix of the filename is created similarly to those for the SPR experiment (i.e. partipant id, participant number, date of data collection, and session).

-If the file end with ```_s2``` this indicates that the experiment crashed during data collection, and this is the data collected during the the second session.
-Thus, there will for this participant exist two version of every file.
+If the file end with ```_sn``` where n > 1, this indicates that the experiment crashed during data collection, and this is the data collected during the n'th session.
+Thus, there will for this participant exist n versions of every file.

 The main **cloze** file includes the following columns:
 - response: (str) the two words the participant responded with (seperated by whitespace)